 A standard voyage plan shall be followed and prepared by the Chief Mate of each vessel for every trip or voyage.
 As much as possible, the voyage plan shall follow the shortest and the safest route for the vessel.
 This must be reviewed and approved by the Master before plotting the route coordinates to the GPS and commence sailing.

 All deck and engine crews shall be properly advised as to the estimated time of departure and shall be on board at least three (3) hours prior to departure.
-A detailed list of all vessel crews present on board shall thereafter be prepared.
+A detailed list of all vessel crews present on board shall be prepared thereafter.

 Sufficient food and fresh water provisions shall be onboard at least one (1) day prior to estimated time of departure.